On the stability of the secular evolution of the planar Sun-Jupiter-Saturn-Uranus system: The secular model

 \subsection{Second approximation and reduction to the secular Hamiltonian}

 The huge number of coefficients determined till now does not allow us to continue by keeping all of them.
-Therefore, in view that we plan to consider the secular system, we perform a partial average by keeping only the main terms that contain the resonant angle $3\lambda_1-5\lambda_2-7\lambda_3$.
+Therefore, in view that we plan to consider the secular system, we perform a partial average by keeping only the main terms that contain the quasi-resonant angle $3\lambda_1-5\lambda_2-7\lambda_3$.
 More precisely, we first consider the reduced Hamiltonian

 namely we set $\vet{L}=\vet{0}\,$, which results in replacing the orbit having zero eccentricity with a close invariant torus of the unperturbed Hamiltonian, and average $\Hscr^{(\Oscr 2)}$ by removing all the Fourier harmonics depending on the angles.
-Next, we select in $\Hscr^{(\Oscr 2)}$ the Fourier harmonics that contain the wanted resonant angle $3\lambda_1-5\lambda_2-7\lambda_3$ and add them to the Hamiltonian~(\ref{sec-Ham-Omu^2}).
-Finally, we perform on the resulting Hamiltonian the second Kolmogorov--like step.
+Next, we select in $\Hscr^{(\Oscr 2)}$ the Fourier harmonics that contain the wanted quasi-resonant angle $3\lambda_1-5\lambda_2-7\lambda_3$ and add them to the Hamiltonian~(\ref{sec-Ham-Omu^2}).
+Finally, we perform on the resulting Hamiltonian the second Kolmogorov-like step.
 With more detail, this is the procedure, which is an adaptation of a scheme already used in~\cite{Loc-Gio-2000}.